The mission of Seattle Soto Zen is to offer Buddha’s teaching on wisdom and compassion in daily life

 Our Board of Directors

 Seattle Soto Zen, as a 501c3 religious organization, is governed by a member-elected Board of Directors.
 The SSZ Board is responsible for the overall management, general policy and direction of the sangha (Buddhist community) including, but not limited to: the sangha’s financial health, its communications, the material items it owns and its relationships with those inside other Dharma communities and beyond.
-The SSZ Board of Directors is: Chikyo Ewan Magie , President; Terri Clark , Vice President; Blair Hill, Treasurer; Mike Gillespie, Secretary; Marc Jaffrey, Chris LaTerza, Susan Hautula and Kanshin Allison Tait (ex officio).
+The SSZ Board of Directors is: Chikyo Ewan Magie , President; Terri Clark , Vice President; Susan Hautala, Treasurer; Mike Gillespie, Secretary; Marc Jaffrey, Chris LaTerza, Blair Hill, and Kanshin Allison Tait (ex officio).
 The Board can be contacted at firstname.lastname@example.org.
 A link to a directory of approved Board minutes can be received upon a request sent to email@example.com.
 Approved Board minutes are typically available after the following Board meeting.

 Our Practice Council